erwinw/antaeus/README.md

 - [JUnit 5](https://junit.org/junit5/) - Testing framework
 - [Mockk](https://mockk.io/) - Mocking library

-## Monthly invoice development notes
+## Invoice charging development notes

-It is unclear how monthly invoice processing is to be triggered.
-For the purpose of this exercise I will assume that it is triggered by calling a specific API end point.
+It is unclear how monthly invoice charging is to be triggered.
+For the purpose of this exercise I will assume that it is triggered by calling a specific API end point (`/rest/v1/charge_invoices`).
 This has the following advantages:

 1. Simplicity of implementation;
 2. Simplicity of testing;